-John R Lock and Joseph Thompson, both miners of Skelton, were each fined half-a-crown, 2s 6d and costs for having trespassed in a field in the occupation of Robert Young at Skelton on the 6th.
+John R Lock and Joseph Thompson, both miners of Skelton, were each fined half-a-crown, 2s 6d, plus costs for having trespassed in a field in the occupation of Robert Young at Skelton on the 6th.

-As a result of the examination held by the Joint Matriculation Board of the Norther Universities, the Board recommended the award of only 3 scholarships.
+As a result of the examination held by the Joint Matriculation Board of the Northern Universities, the Board recommended the award of only 3 scholarships.

 One of these was to Frank Wright Robinson, of 54 High St, Skelton, a scholar attending Guisborough Grammar School and tenable at the Liverpool or Manchester University.

 23rd September -